- Music Education

 – Dr. Ron Gerhardstein

-Ron Gerhardstein is Assistant Professor of Music Education at Pacific Lutheran University (PLU) where he teaches coursework in the music education curriculum and serves as the conductor of the PLU Concert Band.
+Ron Gerhardstein is Associate Professor of Music Education at Pacific Lutheran University (PLU) where he teaches coursework in the music education curriculum and serves as the conductor of the PLU Concert Band.
 In addition, he instructs Music 101 (Introduction to Music) and supervises music practicum and student teacher placements.

 Dr. Gerhardstein has taught instrumental and vocal music in both public and private settings in the states of Washington, Idaho, Pennsylvania, and Ohio for 18 years.
 He earned the Ph.D. in Music Education from Temple University where he studied with Edwin Gordon and Beth Bolton.
 He studied saxophone performance with Robert Miller at the University of Idaho.